1. What are textiles?

 11. Can I place textiles in my blue bag for recycling and place them curbside for pickup?

 NO!
 Textiles recycling and curbside municipal recycling are separate programs.
 Please do not place any textiles in blue bags for curbside recycling collection as they will be rejected.
-All textiles should be brought to a donation bin or store location for proper handling.
+All textiles should be brought to a donation site or store location for proper handling.